Muk007/mongo-setup/README.md

 3. Run the script using command -- [ **sudo /usr/bin/python3 mongo-install.py mongo-install.json** ]

 NOTE: This script still needs a lot of code addition which will be done in future.
 For now, it gives you mongodb server up and running.
-If you want to have a customized config file, you need to write your own config file.
+If you want to have a customized config file, you need to write your own config file.\n\n\n\n\